payner35/generator-meteor-react/README.md

 ### Why React components with Meteor?

+Because React.js is cool and worth learning

 Because it's easier to port a Meteor prototype to an enterprise CMS such as Sitecore, AEM or Backbase using React components..
 React.js provides a common separation of the View that can be almost dropped onto another implementation

+### Some example React magic comes with the default setup

+You will find a sample component "Topnav" comes with the default setup.
+This is just to demonstrate how a basic react component is set up and implemented.
+It's directly wired up to pull from the 'navigation' collection.
+And is added via the master layout.